Lumyn-IT/Air-Quality-Sensor/README.md

 Furthermore, there is nothing on board that has to do with wifi.

 I describe in detail what I deduced from the analysis of the components and the article in general.

+The PMS5003 device performs a constant analysis of the surrounding air with a sampling rate of around 0.1L/min.
+The sensor is extremely reactive and the values ​​are updated approximately every 1sec.

+The idea is to equip the device with an ESP8266 to be able to manage streaming and publish the sampled variables on MQTT brokers.

+The hardware modifications will be extremely simple for anyone with a minimum of familiarity with electronics.
+Obviously I decline any responsibility for damage caused by the interventions described in this article.
+You will carry out each intervention at your own risk.

+The software part will also be extremely simple.

+But let's see in detail:

+Hardware

+Software